tensorflow/community/rfcs/20180731-dockerfile-assembler.md

 been implemented in [this PR to tensorflow/tensorflow](https://github.com/tensorflow/tensorflow/pull/21291).

+**Also Important:** This design is not currently attempting to revise the images for speed or size: the design sets out a process that makes optimizing the images much easier to do on a larger scale.

 # Background

 TensorFlow's Docker offerings have lots of problems that affect both users and